kunaalw/smelly-fish/README.md

  * There are some cases of malformed commands that are ignored.
 It works as required for all well-formed commands.
+   !!
+NOTE: THIS HAS BEEN FIXED FOR MOST (IF NOT ALL) CASES !!

 Lab 1b